leonardtng/introduction-to-web-development/README.md

 ## 🚧 Updates

+- 07/09/2021: Updated Chapter 2 content for second batch of workshop
 - 31/08/2021: Updated Chapter 1 content for second batch of workshop
 - 06/04/2021: Added Chapter 5: Component-Based Development
 - 23/03/2021: Added Chapter 4: Logic With JavaScript and React